 The high abundances observed from 2007-2013 coincided with the best water and forage conditions observed since Fresno Dam was built.
-Our data suggests adult walleye abundances have dropped since the record number recorded in 2013.
-However, we've observed a continued decline in walleye relative weights since 2010 (Figure 14).
-It is unclear what long-term effects might incur to this population (and the entire fish community) following the severe drawdown in 2017.
-Forage production was limited and walleye may become more susceptible to angler harvest in 2018.
+Our data suggests adult walleye abundances have dropped and stabilized since the record number recorded in 2013 and subsequent ceasing of annual walleye stocking.
+Continued declines in walleye relative weights was observed from 2011-2017 (Figure 16).
+Walleye growth was close to average in 2019 for younger walleye, growth was slightly less for older aged fish.
+(Figure 19).

-Figure 14. - Relative abundance, size structure, and relative weight of walleye in Fresno Reservoir for the years 1987-2017.
+Figure 16. - Relative abundance, size structure, and relative weight of walleye in Fresno Reservoir for the years 1998-2019.